Who am I?

 I was dedicated but realistic too.
 P’s hair had been re-bonded thrice!

-Honestly speaking, they were dead.
+Honestly speaking, they were lifeless.
 Never the less, I continued.

-To my surprise, a few months later her hair and scalp started restoring themselves to life.
+To my surprise, a few months later her hair and scalp started restoring to life.

-Nowhere close to the thick tufts of glossy tresses that Rapunzel flung off her castle’s window in the fairy tale, but after a year and a half of going au naturel, today she has hair that she is finally at ease with.
+Nowhere close to Rapunzel’s thick tresses but after a year and a half of going au naturel, today she has hair that she is finally at ease with.

-She doesn’t hesitate in throwing bouquets at me in awe.
+She doesn’t hesitate in throwing bouquets at me.
 I am not complaining either.

 She was my first patient, more so lab rat.
 Since then, I have become the unofficial Hair (and of late, Skin) Expert of my kin.